Expect Sugar futures to trade sideways to higher: Angel Commodities

 Angel Commodities' report on Sugar

-Sugar Futures fell on Wednesday on profit booking from higher levels despite firm International sugar prices.
-There is good physical demand from industrial buyers but the supplies are also matching.
+Sugar Futures see some fresh buying in the trade on Thursday on anticipation of good physical demand.
+There is good demand from industrial buyers but the supplies are also matching.
 There are reports of rebound of sugarcane production in the next year due to higher acreage.

 Outlook